sumanbista/Codepath-Web103-Prework/README.md

 - [x] Picocss is used to style HTML elements

-- [x] The content creator items are displayed in a cards
+- [x] The content creator items are displayed in cards

 - [x] An image of each content creator is shown on their content creator card